hed-standard/hed-specification/docs/source/03_HED_formats.md

 #### 3.1.2.1.
 The header

-The schema header line MUST specify the `version` attribute whose MUST be a semantic version.
+The schema header line MUST specify the `version` attribute whose value MUST be a valid semantic version.
 See [**SCHEMA_VERSION_INVALID**](./Appendix_B.md#schema_version_invalid).

 A schema may optionally contain `library`, `withStandard`, and `unmerged` attributes for library schemas.
 A schema's library name or lack there of is used to locate the schema in the [**hed-schemas**](https://github.com/hed-standard/hed-schemas) GitHub repository.

-The header may optionally contain The header line may optionally include an XSD namespace specification.
+The header may optionally contain an XSD namespace specification.
 If the schema contains any additional unrecognized attributes, [**SCHEMA_HEADER_INVALID**](./Appendix_B.md#schema_header_invalid) error occurs.